SatvickMalhotra/Data_Science-AI-ML-/README.md

 I'm Satvick Malhotra, a data engineer at M-SWASTH Solutions, skilled in Python, SQL, Excel, Power BI, and more.
 I've played a pivotal role in optimizing business operations through data-driven strategies, showcasing my project leadership and innovative problem-solving abilities.
 My work includes developing AI-driven algorithms, enhancing data processing speeds significantly.
 Apart from being a tech enthusiast, I'm a food blogging expert and a dedicated volunteer for social causes.

 Contact Information 📫
-Feel free to reach out to me for collaborations, questions, or just to say hi:
+Feel free to reach out to me for collaborations, questions, or just to say hi:📧 Email: satvickmalhotraofficial@gmail.com

-📧 Email: satvickmalhotraofficial@gmail.com
 Technologies & Tools 🛠️
 Python
 C++